 Enterprise trucks rack up high mileage across repeated rentals and fleet leases.
 When locations fail to inspect brakes, tires, or steering components before re renting a vehicle, small issues can turn catastrophic on Michigan’s highways. - Franchise Oversight Failures

-Enterprise’s local franchise model creates inconsistent safety standards.
+Enterprise’s local franchise model can result in inconsistent safety standards.
 Some locations cut corners on inspection or cleaning times to meet rental demand. - Overloaded or Improperly Secured Cargo

 Improper loading is one of the most common issues in moving truck crashes.
 Unbalanced cargo shifts during turns or braking, increasing rollover risk. - Long Distance Fatigue